jacobobryant/biff/slate/source/index.html.md

 href="https://github.com/jacobobryant/biff" target="_blank">Github
 repo</a>.

+## Comparison to Firebase

+Basically, if you like Firebase and you like Clojure backend dev, you might enjoy using Biff for your next side project.
+Same if you like the idea of Firebase but in practice you have issues with it.
+If you want something mature or you like having a Node/ClojureScript backend, Firebase is a great choice. <a href="https://github.com/jacobobryant/mystery-cows" target="_blank">Here's a non-trivial example</a> of using Firebase with ClojureScript.

+Some shared features:

+ - Natural modeling of graph data
+ - Basic query subscriptions (no joins)
+ - Client-side transactions
+ - Authorization rules
+ - Triggers
+ - Authentication built-in

+Some differences:

+ - Biff has a long-running JVM/Clojure backend instead of an ephemeral Node/ClojureScript backend => better library ecosystem IMO and lower response times/no cold start.
+ - Firebase has way more features and is vastly more mature.
+ - Biff is open-source + self-hosted => you have total control.
+If there's anything you don't like, you can fix it.
+ - <a href="https://opencrux.com/" target="_blank">Crux</a> (the database Biff uses) is immutable and has Datalog queries.
+ - Authorization rules in Firebase are IMO error-prone and hard to debug.
+ - Firebase supports password and SSO authentication.

 # Getting started

 The fastest way to get started with Biff is by cloning the Github repo and running the